igonza17/JavaToPython/README.md

 Conversion of diferent data types
 ![img1](Screenshots/img1.png)

-Conversiont of If and Else statements and For Loops
+Conversion of If and Else statements and For Loops
 ![img2](Screenshots/img2.png)

 Conversion of Try/Catch Statements & Classes & Java Access Modifiers